marcos-mansur/marcos-mansur/README.md

 # Summary

 - [Time series Regression Model for VLabs Challange](https://github.com/marcos-mansur/vlabs-challenge) - ElasticNet Regressor to predict how much each client is going to spend in the next 90 days based on data from 14 months of purchases.
 5 diferent models to predict customer lifetime value by chanel of sale.
+Scored second place in the leaderboard out of 17 teams.
 (Notebooks in portuguese-BR)

 - [Tabular Data Sep21 Analysis- Kaggle competition](https://github.com/marcos-mansur/TPS-sep21) - LightGBM regressor tuned with bayesian optimization (optuna) for the tabular data competition.
 The dataset has 118 unnamed numeric features and the missing values are significantly relevant for prediction.